This This War of Mine: The Board Game review was made after playing through one full game (three sessions).

 - I don’t think I’d ever play this game with more than two other players.
 You’re not making extremely tough decisions, so you’re really just making the game longer by adding in more players.

-- For the majority of the game it’s almost impossible not to be into the theme, but twice we were taken out of it for a few moments because we came across the same passages in the Book of Secrets.
+- For the majority of the game it’s almost impossible not to be into the theme, but twice we were taken out of it for a few moments because we came across the same passages in the Book of Scripts.
 It was a little odd “finding” someone who was already in our house.

 This War of Mine: The Board Game is a fantastic survival game that I think a lot of people would get a kick out of.
-It’s intense, its theme is unique (in the board gaming world), and there are quite a few surprises inside that Book of Secrets.
+It’s intense, its theme is unique (in the board gaming world), and there are quite a few surprises inside that Book of Scripts.